Freeyourgadget/Gadgetbridge/README.md

 - do not use the issue tracker as a forum, do not ask for ETAs and read the issue conversation before posting
 - use the search functionality to ensure that your question wasn't already answered.
 Don't forget to check the **closed** issues as well!
 - remember that this is a community project, people are contributing in their free time because they like doing so: don't take the fun away!
 Be kind and constructive.
+- Do not ask for help regarding your own projects, unless they are Gadgetbridge related

 ## Having problems?